deepakkum21/Python/Django/imp-commands.md

 - python manage.py runserver (runs in default port 8000)
 - python manage.py runserver portno

+## To use django shell
+- python manage.py shell

 ## To create app in django-project
 - to execute the current command you should in the folder where manage.py is present
 - python manage.py startapp app_name